-How it works
+How it Works

-- List the dollar value of what you own (your assets) and subtract it by what you owe to others (your liabilities) - The resulting number is the amount of money you would have left if you sold all your assets and investments and paid all your debts, your net worth
+- List the dollar value of what you own (your assets) and subtract it by what you owe to others (your liabilities) - The resulting number is the amount of money you would have left if you sold all your assets and investments and paid all your debts (your net worth)

-Interpreting your Net-Worth Statement
+Interpreting Your Net Worth Statement

 - If your result is a positive value, it means that you own more than you owe - If your result is a negative, you owe more to others than you own - A negative result is not necessarily bad.
-It just shows that you have more debts than assets - · Most people will have a negative net-worth at some point in their life - Be prepared to explain to a creditor if your net worth does appear low - It may have been due to a business failure, marital breakdown, disability, job loss, etc. - By comparing your net-worth statements over time, you can determine if you are making progress toward your financial goals - If your bottom line improves (changes to a bigger positive number or to a smaller negative number), your financial situation is improving.
-You have increased your assets or decreased your liabilities - If your bottom line gets worse, look at why: - You could have reduced your assets
+It just shows that you have more debts than assets. - Most people will have a negative net worth at some point in their life - Be prepared to explain to a creditor if your net worth does appear low.
+It may have been due to a business failure, marital breakdown, illness/health matter, job loss, etc. - By comparing your net worth statements over time, you can determine if you are making progress toward your financial goals - If your bottom line improves (changes to a bigger positive number or to a smaller negative number), your financial situation is improving.
+You have increased your assets or decreased your liabilities. - If your bottom line gets worse, look at why: - " You could have reduced your assets OR - " Increased your debt load.
+If your debt load has increased, ask yourself why.
+Have you made justifiable purchases like a new car or home?